oliviaslee/datax_honda/README.md

 <b>clustering_model.ipynb</b>
-* In efforts to maximize profit, a clustering model was developed to minimize distance travelled by individual vehicles.
+* In efforts to maximize profit, a clustering model was developed to minimize distance travelled by individual vehicles (based on pick-up and drop-off locations).
 * A K-Means clustering was performed on the Medical Dataset, and the best k was chosen via the Elbow Method.
 Then, the position of the vehicles were plotted using their longitude and latitude locations.
 A map was also used to visualize where most of the pick-up and drop-off locations were.
+* Temporary vehicle hubs were also chosen relative to the positions of the  vehicle pick-up locations.
+For future development of this model, implementing known hubs with this algorithm will help assign vehicle pick-ups and drop-offs based on where the nearest hub is located.
 * After careful implementation, we decided that it would be difficult for the K-Means clustering algorithm to take into account other contraints such as time.
 Thus, we decided to stick with the continuing development of the custom model mentioned above.
+* Other possible improvements to this model in the future would be finding a way to include adding the necessary contraints to the K-Means clustering algorithm.